City of Lake Charles Announces Activities for Mardi Gras Holiday

 Street vendors must have the proper occupational permits to serve the public, which must be obtained from the Occupational Licenses Office.
 Vendors will not be allowed along the parade route from the Civic Center to Clarence.
 Law enforcement agencies will check for appropriate permits.
 Vendors must relocate off the parade route once the parade begins.

-Port-a-Cans will be placed at the Civic Center, Lock Park, and downtown near the 300 block of Pujo St.
+Port-a-Cans will be placed at the Civic Center and at Lock Park.

 Immediately following the Krewe of Krewes Parade, Ryan Street, between Mill Street and Sale Road., will be temporarily closed to all traffic so that City Public Works crews can remove barricades, pick up litter and sweep the streets.
 Law enforcement officers will divert traffic from this section of Ryan Street, which is expected to remain closed for approximately two hours after the parade.